younessoub/youtube-download/README.md

 If you want to contribute to this project, please fork the repository and submit a pull request.
 License

+## Disclaimer

+This application is intended for lawful and educational purposes only.
+Downloading copyrighted content without permission is illegal and violates the rights of the content creators.
+We do not condone or support any illegal use of this application.
+Please be aware of and respect copyright laws.

 This project is licensed under the MIT License.
 See the LICENSE file for details.